EskamXD/JohnnyCPU-Sim-translating-tool/README.md

 Key Features:

-TXT-to-OptCode Translation: The tool automates the process of translating text files containing Johnny predicted codes into the corresponding .ram binary codes, eliminating the need for manual code generation.
+TXT-to-OptCode Translation: The tool automates the process of translating text files containing Johnny predicted codes into the corresponding .ram numbers codes, eliminating the need for manual coding.